nudsg/nudsg-meetups/10-17-2012/README.md

 ## Agenda
 - Intro to NUDSG
-- What do you want to learn/do?
+- Who are you?
+What do you want to learn/do?
 - Approaches to Data Science
+- Tools
+  - Git & Github
+  - Python & Pandas
+  - R
   - The Data Science Toolkit
+- Data
+  - Kaggle.com
+  - Data.gov
+- Steve Park
+  - Intro to R
+  - Exploring data

 ## Approaches to Data Science (campeterson)
 - https://github.com/NUDSG/approches-to-data-science